Your teeth are made from tough stuff. Their outer layer, the enamel, is the strongest substance in your body.

 If you notice yourself doing it, rub your tongue behind your front teeth, or place the tip between your teeth.

 If you grind your teeth at night, your dentist may recommend a mouth guard.
 Your doctor may also prescribe a muscle relaxer.
-He may want to keep track of your sleep to check for a sleep disorder.
+He may want to keep track of your sleep to make sure you don’t have a sleep disorder.

-Those problems can stem from heavy force or pressure, says Eugene Antenucci, DDS, a clinical assistant professor at the New York University College of Dentistry.
+Those problems can come from heavy force or pressure, says Eugene Antenucci, DDS, a clinical assistant professor at the New York University College of Dentistry.

 It can happen when you bite down on a hard food or object, like a piece of crusty bread, ice, or pens.